 The book explores the trading relationships between the hairdressers, milliners, and perfumers of the time, as they all had to work in order to complement the fabrics of the dress.
 In many cases, one did not consider the other’s job.
 For example, a hairdresser would create a beautiful and complex hairstyle, without considering that the milliner had to put a hat on it.
 Thus, they competed with each other, even though their jobs were interdependent.
 All these aspects show how the fashion engine worked.

 The third part dives into the US market.
 In 1890, 71% of the US wealth belonged only to 9% of the people, which spread not only in New York, but also in Newport, Washington DC, Chicago, and Philadelphia too, as well as on the West Coast.
-The wealthy women of these societies traveled to Paris and in the center of their cities to find the perfect garments and dresses.
+The wealthy women of these societies traveled not only to Paris but also to the center of their cities to find the perfect garments and dresses.
 We learn all about Maison Félix and its US clients, helping us understand how a French fashion house worked in the American market.
 This house appears in many chapters of the book, as it was one of the most important contributors to the fashion relationships between the two continents.